 I’ll declare my potential biases right away, Rome was my first strategy game and the entry that I have the most hours in by far.
 However, I have probably an average of 50 hours in all of the mainline 3D Total War games except Three Kingdoms (I’ll get there).
 With that in mind, I feel fairly qualified to make some points as to why Rome is the best.
-My love for the whole series means this article will be all about praising my favourite, not putting your favourite game down (mostly).
+My love for Creative Assembly’s whole series means this article will be all about praising my favourite, not putting your favourite game down (mostly).

 A Worthy Foe

 Any strategy game fan will tell you that late-game blobbing is a huge issue.
 Players often finish campaigns early once they reach the point at which no AI stands a chance of beating them.
 Else they simply have to grind their way through easy fights.
 What makes things complicated is that the obvious fix runs counter to the idea of balance.
-Balancing the various factions on the campaign map generally means that the same AI won’t pull miles ahead with a single faction the same way a human player might.
+Balancing the various ancient world factions on the campaign map generally means that the same AI won’t pull miles ahead with a single faction the same way a human player might.
 Games like Europa Universalis 4 avoid this through cheats given to nations chosen either randomly or based on history.
 Still, cheats feel a little cheap.

 Factions near Rome can 1v1 a single family for a while.
 But if you last long enough you will probably find the other two houses and eventually the SPQR (representing the city of Rome itself) drawn against you.
-Further away, in the east, many factions vie for power.
+Further away, in the east, many playable factions vie for power.
 Whoever comes out on top will have three powerful Roman factions and a well-defended city of Rome awaiting them.
 There is nothing more disappointing than expecting a Roman behemoth in Total War: Rome II and discovering they were wiped out by the Etruscans before you even crossed the English Channel.
 Sure, the player can cheese it by rushing Italy right away but at least this never happens due to a random AI.

 The Roman Civil War